Paul-Émile Bécat

-Paul-Émile Bécat (2 February 1885 - 1 January 1960 in Paris) was a French painter, printmaker and engraver, and was awarded first prize in the Prix de Rome in 1920.
+Paul-Émile Bécat (2 February 1885 - 1 January 1960) was a French painter, printmaker and engraver, and was awarded first prize in the Prix de Rome in 1920.
 He was a student of Gabriel Ferrier and François Flameng and exhibitioned at the Salon de Paris in 1913.
 Returning from his travels to the Congo, Gabon, and the Sudan, he specialised from 1933 in the technique of drypoint in his erotic works.

 Today he is best known for his portraits of French writers, and his erotic works.